What Is a Data Breach & How To Prevent One

 - Make certain that your computers and mobile devices are running the most recent versions of operating systems and software.

-- Also, don’t forget to take action to decrease the effect of a possible breach.
+- Also, don’t forget to take action to decrease the effect of a possible breach risk.

-- Regularly track monthly and online bank account statements to make certain transactions are true.
+- Regularly keep track of online bank account statements to make sure all transactions are true.

-- Routinely check your credit reports to affirm that thieves have not opened credit card balances or loans on your name.
+- Routinely check your credit reports to affirm that thieves have not been phishing and opened credit card balances or loans on your name.